scalabli/quo/docs/advanced.rst

     ``bar``), then the callback for ``include`` will fire with ``baz`` only.

-    Note that even if a parameter does not allow multiple versions, Click will still accept the position of the first, but it will ignore every value except the last.
+    Note that even if a parameter does not allow multiple versions, Quo will still accept the position of the first, but it will ignore every value except the last.
 The reason for this is to allow composability through shell aliases that set defaults.